ghleeful/ghleeful.github.io/_pages/publications.md

     line-height: 1.15;
   }

-  /* Year on the left and publications on the right */ .publications {
+  /* Year on the left, publications on the right */ .publications {
     display: grid;
     grid-template-columns: 100px minmax(0, 1fr);